Winter Fall

-"Winter Fall" is the ninth single by L'Arc-en-Ciel, released on January 28, 1998.
+"Winter Fall" (Stylized in lowercase) is the ninth single by L'Arc-en-Ciel, released on January 28, 1998.
 It debuted at number 1 on the Oricon chart, making it their first number-one single.
 The single was re-released on August 30, 2006.
 It was also their first single featuring drummer Yukihiro as an official member of the band.